Gnuhq26/Travel_Story_App/README.md

     - Copy the `connection string` and paste the `connection string` inside `config.json` file
     - Replace `<password>` in the connection string with the your user’s password

+4. Configure environment variables:
+    - Create a .env file in the ``backend` folder
+    - Add the necessary environment variables (e.g., database connection details)

-4. Start the server by running:
+5. Start the server by running:
     ```bash
     npm start
     ```
-5. Open the `frontend folder`:
+6. Open the `frontend` folder:
     - Navigate to the `frontend/travel-story-app` folder.
     - Run the following command to install the required dependencies:
         ```bash